aws-deepracer-community/deepracer-for-cloud/docs/multi_gpu.md

 ### Selecting Device

 #### Robomaker
-To control the Robomaker then add the following to `docker-compose-training.yml` in the `docker/` directory:
+To control the Robomaker then add the following to `system.env`:

 ```
 CUDA_VISIBLE_DEVICES=1
 ```